|Date of Birth||21 January 1956, Wareham, Massachusetts, USA|

-Geena Davis was born in Wareham, Massachusetts, to Lucille (Cook), a teacher's assistant, and William F. Davis, a church deacon and civil engineer.
+Geena Davis was born January 21, 1956 in Wareham, Massachusetts, to Lucille (née Cook; 1919-2001), a teacher's assistant, and William F. Davis (1913-2009), a church deacon and civil engineer.
 Her parents, originally from small towns in Vermont, were both from families with deep roots in New England.
 Her brother, Danforth, is a geotechnical engineer in Las Vegas.

 As a child, Geena dreamed of being an actress.
 While in high school, she felt left out and had low self-esteem because, at 6 feet, she was the tallest girl in school.
 After high school graduation, Geena entered New England College in New Hampshire and then transferred the next year to Boston University, where she majored in drama.
 In 1979, she graduated and moved to New York to start her career.
 Her career consisted of sales clerk and waitress.
 She worked at Ann Taylor, where she eventually rose to Saturday window mannequin while trying to get a job with a modeling agency.
 Eventually signed by the Zoli Agency, she wound up as a model in the Victoria Secret's Catalogue.
-Ever vigilant, Sydney Pollack was looking for new talent in the catalogue when he spotted Geena and cast her in Tootsie (1982).
+Ever vigilant, Sydney Pollack was looking for new talent in the catalog when he spotted Geena and cast her in Tootsie (1982).
 With good reviews, Geena moved to Los Angeles where she was cast as Wendy in the short-lived but critically acclaimed television series Buffalo Bill (1983).
 That same year she was divorced from restaurateur Richard Emmolo, after a brief marriage.
 Her next appearance on television was in her own series Sara (1985), which was also good, but soon canceled.